 Historians believe that several hundred years before the head monk's discovery, the Burmese army was about to invade Thailand (then called Siam).
 The Siamese monks realizing that their country would soon be attacked, covered their precious golden Buddha with an outer covering of clay in order to keep their treasure from being looted by the Burmese.
 Unfortunately, it appears that the Burmese slaughtered all the Siamese monks, and the well-kept secret of the golden Buddha remained intact until that fateful day in 1957.

 As we flew home on Cathay Pacific Airlines I began to think to myself, "We are all like the clay Buddha covered with a shell of hardness created out of fear, and yet underneath each of us is a 'golden Buddha,' a 'golden Christ' or a 'golden essence,' which is our real self.

 Somewhere along the way, between the ages of two and nine, we begin to cover up our 'golden essence,' our natural self.
 Much like the monk with the hammer and the chisel, our task now is to discover our true essence once again."

-This is one of my very favorite stories.
+This story was written by Jack Canfield, in Chicken Soup for the Soul, and it is one of my very favorite stories.
 I especially like it, because it so beautifully illustrates how Rapid Eye Technology works, in removing the layers of whatever it is that hides the golden buddha within each of us. ~ Julia

 In the fall of 1988 my wife Georgia and I were invited to give a presentation of self-esteem and peak performance at a conference in Hong Kong.
 Since we had never been to the Far East before, we decided to extend our trip and visit Thailand.